China in the Korean War: Background

-Uniform of the PVA.
-Note the flute and the gong, which was what the PVA soldiers typically used for communications in battle.

 The combat veterans and equipment from China, the tanks, artillery, and aircraft supplied by the Soviets, and rigorous training increased North Korea's military superiority over the South, armed by the U.S. military with mostly small arms, but no heavy weaponry.
 Several generals, such as Lee Kwon-mu, were PLA veterans born to ethnic Koreans in China.
 While older histories of the conflict often referred to these ethnic Korean PLA veterans as being sent from northern Korea to fight in the Chinese Civil War before being sent back, recent Chinese archival sources studied by Kim Donggill indicate that this was not the case.
 Rather, the soldiers were indigenous to China, as part of China's longstanding ethnic Korean community, and were recruited to the PLA in the same way as any other Chinese citizen.

 Although the Chinese leadership did not make the decision to enter the Korean War until United Nations (UN) forces crossed the 38th Parallel in October 1950, it had been preparing for the possibility ever since United States intervened in Korea in June 1950.
 (The Korean War begun on 25 June 1950) Two weeks later, on 7 July, Chinese Premier Zhou Enlai and Mao chaired a conference discussing military preparations for Chinese involvement the conflict.
 Another conference took place on 10 July.
 Here, it was decided that the 13th Army Corps under the 4th Field Army of the People's Liberation Army (PLA), one of the best-trained and best-equipped units in China, would be immediately transformed into the Northeastern Border Defense Army (NEBDA; also translated as the North East Frontier Force, NEFF) to prepare for "an intervention in the Korean War if necessary".
 On 13 July, Mao issued the order to establish the NEBDA in Manchuria, appointing Deng Hua, the commander of the 15th Army Corps and one of the most talented commanders of the Chinese Civil War, to coordinate all preparation efforts.
 Aside from the 38th, 39th and 40th Infantry Corps originally belonged to the 13th Army, the NEFF also included the 42nd Infantry Corps, three artillery divisions, one anti-aircraft regiments and three transport regiments—in total more than 250,000 men.

+Mao convened the full Politburo of the Chinese Communist Party to debate his decision to enter the war.